code-and-effect/effective_assets/README.md

 end
 ```

 Calling @user.fav_icon will return a single Effective::Asset.
-Calling @user.pictures will return an array (relation) of Effective::Assets
+Calling @user.pictures will return an array of Effective::Assets

 To use with validations: